KingSupernova31/RulesGuru/README.md

 * All contributors to RulesGuru must agree to cede the intellectual property rights to their contributions.
 Please fill out [this](https://docs.google.com/forms/d/1vsJQ7-JZw098DLBAot4UJVkQX8Egf599DjlGcAu_hyw/edit) form to do so.

 * Several organizations have generously given us grants for development work.
 As such, we can sometimes afford to pay for contributions.
 Talk to me for the details at any given time.
+The easiest way to contact me is to via [our Discord server](https://discord.gg/HbBXSe7nf5).

 ## Third-party usage